 - Once the pasta is tender, add the shredded cheddar and stir it in until melted.
 Serve hot.

-How to Make Vegetarian Chili Mac – Step by Step Photos
+How to Make Vegetarian Chili Mac and Cheese – Step by Step Photos

 Begin by dicing one yellow onion and mincing two cloves of garlic.
 Sauté the onion and garlic with 1 Tbsp olive oil in a large pot over medium heat until the onions are soft and transparent (about 3 minutes).
 Make sure you’re using about a 5 qt pot because this makes a large batch.